EhanSohn/cctv_zoom_super_resolution/README.md

 You can stop the video with space bar and choose the part of video you want to zoom with dragging your cursor.

+Also you can go back 15sec ago with '[' and 15sec after with ']'

 You can then press 'a' to zoom out and 'd' to zoom in.